scape-ventures/stencil/.github/SECURITY.md

 **[security@scape.ventures](mailto:security@scape.ventures)**.

-IMPORTANT: Do not file public issues on GitHub for security vulnerabilities
+**IMPORTANT: Do not file public issues on GitHub for security vulnerabilities**

->> #### Proposed Email Content
+> #### Proposed Email Content
-Provide a descriptive subject line and in the body of the email include the following information:
+> Provide a descriptive subject line and in the body of the email include the following information:
-- Basic identity information, such as your name and your affiliation or company.
+> - Basic identity information, such as your name and your affiliation or company.
 - Detailed steps to reproduce the vulnerability (POC scripts, screenshots, and compressed packet captures are all helpful to us).
 - Description of the effects of the vulnerability and the related hardware and software configurations, so that the Security Team can reproduce it.
 - How the vulnerability affects Harbor usage and an estimation of the attack surface, if there is one.